 Storing Open Food

 While most display merchandisers are designed to store and display packaged food, some are suitable for holding open food.
 These are sometimes used in restaurants to showcase desserts and salads.
-Other kitchens may end up using the cooler back-of-house.
+Other kitchens may end up using a refrigerated display case back-of-house.
 For those who do store open food, make sure the unit you choose is rated to do so.
 Units with drains should not be used for this purpose, as they offer insects, rodents, and germs an easy and always-open entry point.